tgherzog/wbg-ogdtoolkit/es/_README.md

 "This page in" links are disabled by default but can easily be enabled in _layouts/default.html

 Note there is currently no rtl implementation for Arabic

+## Multilingual TO-DO ##

+* Translate the platform diagrams (PNGs) on technology pages

+* Most "more..." links were removed in translations